shuttle-hq/shuttle/CONTRIBUTING.md

 every day.
 We encourage PRs to come with tests.
 If you're not sure about what a test should look like, feel free to [get in touch](https://discord.gg/H33rRDTm3p).

-To run the test suite - just run `cargo test -- --nocapture` at the root of the repository.
+To run the test suite - just run `make test` at the root of the repository.

 ## Committing